-If you're keen or observant about the use of beads and other accessories of African heritage among the Caucasian adult ladies in Europe and the US, you will sense a creation of unconscious fashion trend and style in that demography.
+If you're keen or observant about the use of JEWELLERY of African heritage among the BLACK women in Europe and the US, you will sense a creation of unconscious fashion trend and style in that demography.

 Public figures in government and the show business are often seen in these carefully-selected status defined accessories.
 Although, this styling concept and idea does not require the service of a specialist, but a sense of uniqueness and confidence.
 They are recipe that are capable of transforming an outlook of an ordinary to an extra-ordinary woman.
 A bit of complementary colours and texture of similar aesthetic in the material will rejuvenate the appearance of the person.

 Brief history of the bead: Beads have been made of glass for over 5,000 years.
 The discovery of fire was the essential step in glass bead making.
 There is evidence as early as 2340-2180 BC in Mesopotamia of a method known as "core-forming" where they used a metal mandrel with pieces of glass held over a flame.
 Gradually as the glass soften, they would wrap it around the mandrel forming intricate ornaments.
 If you know the history of the bead making very well, the first earliest beads were made of eggshell, clay, twigs, stones, ivory and bone – glass beads were introduced later by traders from Europe, India and the Middle East.